WDoyle123/StarScholar3D/README.md

 # StarScholar3D

 ## Overview
 StarScholar3D is an innovative project that leverages the extensive data from the Yale Bright Star catalogue.
-This project is centered around the visualization and study of stars, constellations, and asterisms in a dynamic 3D environment.
-By transforming equatorial coordinates into cartesian coordinates, StarScholar3D offers a unique perspective on the celestial bodies that have fascinated humanity for millennia.
+This project is centered around the visualisation and study of stars, constellations, and asterisms in a dynamic 3D environment.
+By transforming equatorial coordinates into cartesian coordinates, StarScholar3D offers a unique perspective on the celestial bodies.

 ## Features
-- **Data Utilization**: Utilizes the comprehensive Yale Bright Star catalogue.
+- **Data Utilisation**: Utilises the comprehensive Yale Bright Star catalogue.
-- **3D Visualization**: Plots stars, constellations, and asterisms in an interactive 3D space.
+- **3D Visualisation**: Plots stars, constellations, and asterisms in an interactive 3D space.
 - **Coordinate Transformation**: Converts equatorial coordinates to cartesian coordinates for accurate 3D plotting.
 - **Interactive Experience**: Enables users to explore and interact with the 3D star map.